altermarkive/training/README.md

 as well as the queue for each lift.

 # Issues

-If there are no lifts heading in the direction of the pickup floor and towards the goal floor then the algorithm picks the closest lift to queue the request to.
-However, it does not take into account the direction the lift is heading to which might add unnecessary waiting time for that request.

 The available capacity of the lifts is not taken into account when selecting the lift to queue to request to.
 As a consequence the request might be requeued